Twaddler01/rpg_similitude/README.md

 11-22-2024
 - Added an [ Equipped ] display for weapons that shows the damage per turn as if weapon was equipped.
 This is in preparation for a "CURRENTLY EQUIPPED" tooltip to sit alongside regular one for comparisons in a future update.
 - Cleaned out some old code and fixed some tabbing for better code look.
-- All create_el functions calls now use const assignments to ensure proper element assignments.
+- All create_el function calls now use const assignments to ensure proper element assignments.

 11-21-2024
 - Migrated all array data over to indexedDB.
 There may be some bugs or quirks but it seems to run generally smooth at the moment.